MrCroxx/RunKV/README.md

 # RunKV

+**Still working in progress.**

+**TOY ONLY!**

+RunKV is an experimental key-value storage engine for OLTP workload based on S3 and cloud disk.
+The goal is to reduce storage costs while the performace fallback is tolerable.

-Better gonna run, or I run. 能润就润，不润我润。
+*This is my master graduation project.
+Better gonna run, or I must run.*